mapswipe/python-mapswipe-workers/docs/source/installation.md

 This document describes how to setup all the parts of the MapSwipe back-end for the first time.

+Please take also a look at our [Configuration Reference](https://mapswipe-workers.readthedocs.io/en/dev/configuration.html) which is a summary of all configurations and keys needed for deployment.

 1. Firebase
 2. Postgres
 3. MapSwipe Workers
 4. API
 5. Manager Dashboard

-Moreover we will look into:
-6. Lets Encrypt
+6. Lets Encrypt and NEGIX as proxy

 For all those setups our main repository is required: